enckse/adc/README.md

 ## building

 * make sure the necessary 32-bit libs are installed per any [armq](https://github.com/enckse/armq) requirements
-* for archlinux utilize the PKGBUILD for the `makepbo` command available [here](https://github.com/enckse/depbo-tools)
+* for archlinux utilize the PKGBUILD for the `makepbo` command available in the `makepbo/` dir

 now you can:
 ```